Wuxia vs. Xianxia vs. Western Fantasy: The Ultimate guide (2025)

 The wuxia genre generally follows a few core elements:

-• Wugong (武功) or Martial skill : You don’t get a martial hero without martial skill.
-The heroes of the genre are genrally people that rely on training, skill, and discipline rather than magic.
-They are ordinary people that attain legendary abilities through grounded human effort.
+• Wugong (武功) or Martial skill: You don’t get a martial hero without martial skill.
+The heroes of the genre are generally people who rely on training, skill, and discipline rather than magic.
+They are ordinary people who attain legendary abilities through grounded human effort.
 How these skills manifest is varied.
-Our heroes can weild things like swords, spears, fans, hook swords, or even their fists.
-If you can fight with it (and even if you can’t) odds are there is a martial hero who is a legend with that weapon.
+Our heroes can wield things like swords, spears, fans, hook swords, or even their fists.
+If you can fight with it (and even if you can’t), odds are there is a martial hero who is a legend with that weapon.

 • Chivalry or the Code of the Xia: The code of the xia is a chivalrous code that governs the actions of heroes.
 It is founded on honor and righteousness.
 It emphasizes repaying acts of kindness, and violence and vengeance on villains.
 Adherence to this code is what creates heroes and villains, and can create generational grudges and quests that continue for hundreds of years.
 For more on the code of the xia, check out this guide.